 Applying to LLM and SJD programs

-Admission into Pace graduate programs is competitive, with applicants judged mainly on the strength of their academic record.
-Environmental law applications are also reviewed for a demonstrated commitment to pursuing a career in the field.
-SJD applicants should have attained an environmental law LLM with distinction to be considered for admission.
+The Graduate Admissions Committee reviews all applications and evaluates applicants primarily on the strength of their academic record.
+The Committee may also take into account an applicant’s professional experience.
+Environmental law applications are reviewed for a demonstrated commitment to pursuing a career in the field.

 2. Official transcripts from all undergraduate and graduate institutions attended.